phil-sprawls/crm-v3/AZURE_DEPLOYMENT.md

 # Login to Azure
 az login

+# List your existing resource groups (you likely already have one)
+az group list --output table

-# Set variables
+# Set variables - USE AN EXISTING RESOURCE GROUP or create new one
-RESOURCE_GROUP="crm-dev-rg"  # Use your existing or new resource group BACKEND_APP_NAME="crm-backend-dev"  # Must be globally unique DATABASE_URL="your-postgresql-connection-string-here"
+RESOURCE_GROUP="crm-dev-rg"  # ← Replace with your existing resource group name BACKEND_APP_NAME="crm-backend-dev"  # Must be globally unique
+DATABASE_URL="your-postgresql-connection-string-here"

+# Only if you need a new resource group (skip if using existing)
+# az group create --name $RESOURCE_GROUP --location eastus

 # Create App Service Plan (if you don't have one)
+# Check existing plans: az appservice plan list --output table
 az appservice plan create \
   --name crm-dev-plan \
   --resource-group $RESOURCE_GROUP \